siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012b Axial Interaction of a Static Mass Closure with a Null Probe.md

 $$

 So the Newtonian half-value is not mysterious.
-It is simply the result of counting only one axial loading channel of the probe.
+It is simply the result of counting only one axial interaction channel of the probe.

 The full null value appears when the static closure is allowed to sample the probe through both axial directions, as a toroidal same-substrate interaction